 I am a computer scientist interested in data science and machine learning, both in terms of fundamental aspects as well as real-world applications.
-I also have experience as a professional software engineer on a variety of platforms: I have worked extensively with front-end, back-end, and mobile (Android) systems.
+I also have experience as a software engineer on a variety of platforms, and some domain knowledge in enterprise computer security.
 There is a short bio below.
 I can be reached by email.

 PhD Student in Data Science, University College London and The Alan Turing Institute.

-I started my doctoral studies in September 2018, under the supervision of Mirco Musolesi.
+I started my doctoral studies in September 2018, under the supervision of Mirco Musolesi and Stephen Hailes.
 The focus of my research is on leveraging machine learning and data science for quantifying, analysing and predicting human behaviour.

 MSci Computer Science with an Industrial Year, University of Birmingham.